cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 ### Innovation releases

-As of v24.2, Cockroach Labs releases a major version of CockroachDB once per quarter, alternating between releases classified as a [regular release or an innovation release](\#release-types).
-Regular releases provide a longer support period and a longer period between upgrades, while innovation releases offer a shorter support period and faster access to new features.
+As of v24.2, Cockroach Labs releases a major version of CockroachDB once per quarter, alternating between releases classified as a [Regular release or an Innovation release]({% link releases/index.md %}#release-types).
+Regular releases provide a longer support period and a longer period between upgrades, while Innovation releases offer a shorter support period and faster access to new features.

 - Regular releases are not optional; they must be applied to CockroachDB Dedicated clusters and they are applied automatically to CockroachDB Serverless clusters.
 Regular releases are produced twice a year, alternating with Innovation Releases.
 They are supported for one year.
 Upgrading CockroachDB Dedicated directly from one regular release to the next regular release, skipping the intervening Innovation release, is supported.
 - Innovation releases are optional and can be skipped for CockroachDB Dedicated clusters but are required for CockroachDB Serverless.
 Innovation releases are produced twice a year, alternating with Regular releases.
 An innovation release is supported for 6 months, at which time a Dedicated cluster must be upgraded to the next Regular Release.
 At a a given time, only one Innovation release is typically supported.
 Upgrading CockroachDB Dedicated directly from one Innovation release to the next innovation release is not supported.